SBRG/massliver/models/README.rst

 ----------------
 CoreModel: COBRA model for the entire core model

-Fructolysis, Glycogen, Glycolysis, PPP, Sucrose : JSON files for the pathway notebooks created.

 Recon3D : JSON file required for the Sucrose model

+Fructolysis, Glycogen, Glycolysis, PPP, Sucrose : JSON files for the pathway notebooks created ( not parameterized)

-Python Jupyter Notebooks
+Python Construction Notebooks
 -----------------------------
 The Python notebooks are the model construction notebooks with initials of creators